pyrotechnist/French-learning-node/Note.md

 Quel est ton niveau

+C'est très  gentil  de  ta  part .    it is very kind of you

+Cela va toucher chaque partie du pays

 Je n' ai pas les moyens d' acheter ça

 *Consider the difference between "I don't have to" and "I must not".
 The former expresses a lack of obligation, while the latter expresses an obligation to avoid an action.
 In French, to express a lack of obligation, use a negation with avoir besoin de or avoir à.*